Associate Dean, School of Baccalaureate Nursing

 Scholarship of Integration and Application

-As an associate editor in Seminars Thrombosis and Haemostasis journal, she is also responsible for guest editing at least one issue (10-14 chapters)/ 2years.
+As senior editor in Seminars Thrombosis and Haemostasis journal, she is also responsible for guest editing at least one issue (10-14 chapters)/ 2years.
 This themed journal generates review articles to update the international haemostasis community about the recent findings in bleeding and clotting disorders.
 This knowledge dissemination is a key in transforming knowledge and experiences among physicians, specialists, researchers, students and trainees that ultimately help guide evidence based practice and/or direct a change in practice.
 Her responsibility is to select authors and coauthors, topics, invite participation, review/edit all articles and establish the issue contents, write the preface and plan the cover page and work with all corresponding authors and the publisher on the proof reading of all articles.
-She is also affiliated with the following international bodies: a member of an international working group for standardization of TEG assays and the GP1BA gene curator for the international ISTH Thrombogenomics Committee.
-This committee works to establish a platform to serve genetic diagnosis of bleeding and platelet function defects world-wide.
-Both committees/ groups aid the development and standardization of assays that serve better clinical diagnosis and management of bleeding disorders.
 Dr Othman is a reviewer on several national and international research grants.
 And is a regular reviewer for several international peer-reviewed journals: Platelets J, Thrombosis & Haemostasis J, Thrombosis Research J, Journal of Thrombosis and Haemostasis, BMC Pregnancy and Childbirth, Blood Coagulation and Fibrinolysis and several others.
 Dr. Othman assumes several other international leadership roles.
 Examples are: member on the International Scientific Committee for 8th International Symposium on Women's Health Issues in Thrombosis and Haemostasis, March 29-31, 2019, Madrid, Spain and the International Advisory Board for the XXVII Congress of the ISTH and 65th Annual Scientific and Standardization Committee (SSC) Meeting, Melbourne, Australia.
+A member of the Advisory Board- The International Society on Thrombosis and Haemostasis’ Congress 2019-2025.

 Publications (past 3 years)